ErickAC12/weather-app-react/README.md

-# Weather app made with React
+# Weather app made with React and openweather API